uhajzeraj/teamleader-problem1/README.md

 PHP 8 is required.
 The codebase uses the **Slim framework** and **PHP-DI** container.
 The container configuration can be found under `app/dependencies.php`.
-There are PHPUnit tests provided under the `tests/` directory.
+There are a few PHPUnit tests provided under the `tests/` directory.

 ## Setup